 CONDITION.
 POSSIBLE CAUSES AND METHODS OF DETECTION.
 REMEDY.
-Dynamo not charging, or charging in- termittently.
+Dynamo not charging, or charging intermittently.
 Ammeter should give a reading on the charge side when the machine is running at say 20 m.p.h. with switch in "C" position.
-Possible causes of dynamo trouble are : After carrying out Loose connections at headlamp switch, dynamo or battery.
-Tighten loose connections. examination on Table I, and lamps Faulty contacts in lighting and charg- ing switch.
-Examine spring triggers and see that they make good contact with terminals still give dim, flick- ering, or no light Worn or dirty brushes.
+Possible causes of dynamo trouble are:- After carrying out Loose connections at headlamp switch, dynamo or battery.
+Tighten loose connections. examination on Table I, and lamps still give dim, flickering, or no light when the engine is running.
+Faulty contacts in lighting and charging switch.
 Clean dirty or greasy brushes with a cloth moistened with petrol.
-Badly worn brushes must be replaced. when the engine is running.
+Badly worn brushes must be replaced.
+To clean dirty commutator, remove one of the main brushes from its holder and insert a fine duster, holding it pressed against the commutator surface by means of a suitably shaped piece of wood, at the same time slowly turning the engine.
+If commutator has been badly neglected, clean with very fine glass paper.
+Worn or dirty brushes.
 Dirty commutator.
-To clean dirty commutator, remove one of the main brushes from its holder and insert a fine duster. hold- ing it pressed against the commutator surface by means of a suitably shaped piece of wood, at the same time slowly turning the engine.
-If commutator has been badly neglected, clean with very fine glass paper.
 Reversed polarity of dynamo.
-To correct polarity of machine, run engine slowly, with switch in "C" position, and then press cut-out con- tacts momentarily together.
+To correct polarity of machine, run engine slowly, with switch in "C" position, and then press cut-out contacts momentarily together.